-*UPDATE: Hispanic unemployment, African-American unemployment and Asian unemployment all at an all time low.
-In addition voters now feel young black Americans are better off under President Trump than they were under Barack Obama.
+*UPDATE: Hispanic unemployment, African-American unemployment and Asian unemployment are all at an all time low.
+Voters now feel young black Americans are better off under President Trump than they were under Barack Obama.
 He has also signed several unprecedented bills specifically targeted to improve minority communities.

 -Before Donald Trump was President he once financially supported Kentucky Sen. Rand Paul's trip to the Caribbean nation to do eye surgeries on poor Haitians.
 Paul did about 200 surgeries on Haitians that allowed them to see while he was on the trip.